 If you want to become a successful project manager, you ought to own good leadership skills.
 Project managers must also deal with teams coming from various walks of life.
 Hence, it winds up noticeably basic for them to rouse workers and calibrate group execution to achieve organizational goals through various leadership styles.

-A great project manager sets the tone for the project and provide a clear vision about its objectives for the team.
-A feeling of foreknowledge helps also – by foreseeing potential issues, you can have your group prepared to solve them in the blink of the eye.
-Enthusiasm and passion are two key elements you should adopt, if you want to make people follow you—nobody will do so if you’re sporting a negative attitude.
+A great project manager sets the tone for the project and provides a clear vision of its objectives for the team.
+A feeling of foreknowledge helps also – by foreseeing potential issues, you can have your group prepared to solve them in the blink of an eye.
+Enthusiasm and passion are two key elements you should adopt if you want to make people follow you—nobody will do so if you’re sporting a negative attitude.

-Good decision making skill is not only crucial for personal life but it also very important in professional life as well.
-The good project managers are empowered to make countless decisions which will help define the project track.
+Good decision-making skill is not only crucial for personal life but it also very important in professional life as well.
+Good project managers are empowered to make countless decisions that will help define the project track.

 As we all know that a single minor wrong decision taken can easily jeopardize the entire project.
 Thus, a project manager needs to be capable of thinking quickly and reacting decisively.

 Task delegation is another basic skill in which you need to be an expert.
 You should be able to judge your team members’ skills and assign the tasks in accordance with their strengths.